Guidelines for Interdisciplinary Graduate Programs Reporting to the Dean of Science

 b) The Faculty of Humanities and Social Sciences is willing to fund per course teaching (or its equivalent within that Faculty) by members of that faculty in an interdisciplinary program.
 Where the level of participation in a program warrants, the Dean of Humanities and Social Sciences has agreed to make an annual allocation (initially, one course unit) to the Chair of the Program, upon annual review near the end of the fiscal year.

-c) Similar arrangements for joint funding may be made with other Faculties, as for example with the Faculty of Engineering.
+c) Similar arrangements for joint funding may be made with other Faculties, as for example with the Faculty of Engineering and Applied Science.

 d) The Dean of Science will provide a small pool of money annually for purchase of teaching materials (e.g. faculty copies of textbooks) and for program publicity.
 Authority to expend these funds is delegated to the Senior Administrative Officer in the Office of the Dean of Science.